veronica320/Recursive-NPs/data/RNPC/tasks/README.md

-This directory contains the sample data for each RNPC task.
+This directory contains the data for each RNPC task.

 Common columns:
 - `id`: Example ID.